 • Explore building a more accessible and inclusive base of support for the organization

-In our early preparations for 2023 camp programs…
+In our camp programs…

 • Identify strategies for improving the experience of new staff and campers, particularly BIPOC staff and campers